sgheidi/TetrisFriends/README.md

 - 'Next piece' feature: shows next 4 pieces in queue

-- 'Tab': Use an 'item' which temporarily grants a special ability
+- 'Tab': Use an 'item' which temporarily grants a special ability (i.e only long pieces for 10 seconds, clears 7 of the bottom lines, etc)